bparanj/crystal/electronics/components/diode.md

 ### Differences from a Mechanical Switch:

-No Moving Parts:

 A diode has no physical moving parts, unlike a mechanical switch.

 Continuous Operation:

 A diode's "switching" is based on voltage levels, not a discrete on/off position like a mechanical switch.

-Rectification and Protection:

 Diodes are often used for specific functions like rectifying AC to DC or protecting circuits from reverse voltage, which goes beyond the capabilities of a simple mechanical switch.

 A diode behaves like a switch by allowing or blocking current flow based on the applied voltage's polarity.
 In forward bias, it acts as a closed switch, and in reverse bias, it acts as an open switch.
-However, unlike a mechanical switch, its operation depends on voltage thresholds and it has unique characteristics such as nonlinearity and directional conductivity.
+Unlike a mechanical switch, its operation depends on voltage thresholds and it has unique characteristics such as nonlinearity and directional conductivity.

 ## Terms